A path model for MV polytopes in type A_n: Introduction

 \subsection{Subword complexes, proto-exact categories and Hall algebras}

-The subword complex $\SC_W(Q,\pi)$, introduced by Knutson and Miller\cite{subword}, is a simplicial complex associated with a word $Q=s_{i_1}\cdots s_{i_n}$ consisting of simple reflections of a Coxeter group $W$ and an element $\pi\in W$.
-A face of $\SC_W(Q,\pi)$ is given by a set $I$ of $[n]$ such that the subword of $Q$ obtained by removing positions in $I$ contains a reduced expression of $\pi$.
+We further relate this path model to subword complexes through folded galleries.
+More precisely, certain fundamental one-skeleton paths can be represented by folded galleries associated with maximal faces of suitable subword complexes.
+This realization allows us to compare the comultiplication of \(\mathbb C[N]\) with the intrinsic decomposition of folded galleries given by projections to sub-Coxeter complexes.
+The subword complex $\SC_W(Q,\pi)$, introduced by Knutson and Miller \cite{subword}, is a simplicial complex associated with a word $Q=s_{i_1}\cdots s_{i_m}$ consisting of simple reflections of a Coxeter group $W$ and an element $\pi\in W$.
+A face of $\SC_W(Q,\pi)$ is given by a set $I$ of $[m]$ such that the subword of $Q$ obtained by removing positions in $I$ contains a reduced expression of $\pi$.
+Each maximal face of a subword complex can be represented by a folded gallery in the corresponding Coxeter complex.
 We refer the reader to \cite{cls, gorsky_edge, G_subword_3} for the study of the effect of changing reduced expressions of $\pi$ on $\SC_W(Q,\pi)$.
 We refer the reader to \cite{escobar, CGGLSS,CGGS2,GLSB, CGGSSBS,trinh2021hecke,casals_gao} for the relations between subword complexes and Bott-Samelson varieties and cluster algebras.

-The concept of exact category appears in the study of representation theory and algebraic geometry.
-It is an additive category equipped with distinguished class of kernel–cokernel pairs, called (short) admissible exact sequences.
-In particular, all abelian categories can be naturally viewed as an exact category by taking all (short) exact sequences.
-The concept of proto-exact category is introduced by Dyckerhoff and Kapranov in \cite{DK}.
-This is a non-additive generalization of the exact category.
-Proto-exact categories arise in the study of matroids, representations over $\mathbb{F}_1$, and Banach algebras.

-For any finitary abelian category $\mathcal{L}$, we can associate it to an associative algebra $\mathcal{H}(\mathcal{L})$ introduced by Ringel in \cite{R1}, which is called the Hall algebra of $\mathcal{L}$.
-As a vector space, $\mathcal{H}(\mathcal{L})$ is spanned by isomorphism classes of objects in $\mathcal{L}$, with multiplication defined using extension groups.
-A classical example is the Hall algebra of the category of nilpotent representations of a finite quiver $Q$ over a finite field $\mathbb{F}_q$.
-A subalgebra of this Hall algebra gives a realization of the nilpotent part of the quantum group at parameter $\sqrt{q}$ \cite{R1}.
-We refer the reader to \cite{Hu, schiffmann1, schiffmann2, schiffmann3} for further developments and examples.
-To any proto-exact category, one can also associate a Hall (co)algebra via the 2-Segal space formalism of \cite{DK}.
-In \cite{GorskyLi}, we show that the Hall algebras of certain proto-exact categories arising from subword complexes are quotient algebras of universal enveloping algebras.